timfilzinger/idp-software.com/docs/vendors/AmyGB/index.md

 ### Automated response system

 AmyGB's automated response system enables users to improve customer service and boosts efficiency and productivity.
-In one example, [RGI improved their productivity by 300%] (https://www.amygb.ai/success-stories/how-reliance-general-insurance-increased-their-productivity-by-300-percent).
+In one example, [RGI improved their productivity by 300%](https://www.amygb.ai/success-stories/how-reliance-general-insurance-increased-their-productivity-by-300-percent).
 This led to a 98% reduction in email turnaround times.
 Additionally, RGI cut costs, and customers experienced better quality service.

 ### Automated process for reconciling transactions

 Providing automated processes for reconciling transactions improves accuracy and reduces turnaround time.
-For instance, a cash management company utilized this process to [automate 70% of their workload] (https://www.amygb.ai/success-stories/helping-a-cash-management-company-cash-in-more-business-via-automated-reconciliation-using-idp).
+For instance, a cash management company utilized this process to [automate 70% of their workload](https://www.amygb.ai/success-stories/helping-a-cash-management-company-cash-in-more-business-via-automated-reconciliation-using-idp).
 The company is now able to process 1.6 million documents per year.

 ## Technical Specifications